-Step right up for the most amazing DIY baby costumes, all of which center around something you have dozens of lying around your home: a onesie!
-From an ’80s aerobic instructor to a perfectly sprinkled doughnut, these simple do-it-yourself costumes will have your baby and their bodysuit looking boo-worthy in no time.
+These DIY baby costumes center around something you already have at home: a onesie!
+From a sweet sloth to a sprinkled doughnut, these simple do-it-yourself costumes will have your baby ready for Halloween in no time.
 Bonus: These costumes are soft and super comfortable too!

 Calling all gamers!
-Start with a plain, white onesie and cut out felt pieces of Pac-Man, dots and a ghost.
-Or, head to Etsy and pick up a readymade version from the 1 Little Hapa Lamb shop.
+Start with a white onesie and glue on cut-out felt pieces of Pac-Man, dots and a ghost.
+To make it even easier, head to Etsy and pick up a readymade version from the 1 Little Hapa Lamb shop.

 Transform any onesie into a cute crayon costume with a crayon template you print out on iron-on paper!
 She Knows has supplied the easy-peasy crayon costume instructions and the clever crayon template.
-This is a great costume idea for twins or group costumes.
+This is also a great costume idea for twins or group costumes.
 Find more costume ideas for twins, triplets and groups.

-If you can sew or use a hot glue gun, you can make this cute football costume.
+If you can sew or use a hot glue gun, you can make this football costume.
 It's perfect for sports fans or if you have an older sibling dressing up as a football player.
 Head to Lines Across for the instructions.
 Your babe can wear it again on Super Bowl Sunday!

-Create mommy's little mummy in 30 minutes or less by following Alissa Christensen's easy tutorial.
+Create mommy's little mummy in 30 minutes or less with Alissa Christensen's easy tutorial.
 The best part about this costume is your baby won't even know they're in it, which might mean they'll sleep right through all that noisy trick-or-treating!

-This photo shows a t-shirt, but you could easily swap in a red onesie.
-What makes this costume are the tattoos and barbell, which is cleverly constructed from balloons and a cardboard roll so it's light enough for baby.
+The photo shows a t-shirt, but you could easily swap in a red onesie.
+What makes this costume are the tattoos and barbell, which is cleverly constructed from balloons and a cardboard roll so it's light enough for a baby to hold.
 Oh Happy Day has the instructions you need to make your own.

-In a chilly climate, you'll appreciate the hat on this costume.
-All you'll need is a red-and-white-striped onesie (or cover a white onesie with red felt strips and red and white fleece for the hat.
-Add jeans and round glasses (if you can't find any, search for Harry Potter glasses), and you're all set.
+In a chilly climate, you'll appreciate the hat on this easy-to-identify costume.
+All you'll need is a red-and-white-striped onesie (or cover a white onesie with red felt strips) and red-and-white fleece for the hat.
+Add jeans and round glasses (if you can't find any, search for Harry Potter glasses at online retailers), and you're all set.
 Make It & Love It has the tutorial.

 This doughnut costume is a little more involved than the others, but it's worth the effort.
-And it doesn't require sewing.
-Pop over to Smart School House for the tutorial.
+And it doesn't require any sewing.
+Pop over to Atkinson Drive for the tutorial.